Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 Modelling specifically these three variables allows to ensure a hydraulically feasible solution whilst linearizing the physics.
 Energy changes are modelled with the assumption of a constant temperature throughout the network.
-Although this assumption is not realistic, the linearization made will show that the effects of these assumptions are relatively small and conservative to the objective function outcome.
+Although this assumption is not realistic, the linearizations made will show that the effects of these assumptions are relatively small and conservative to the objective function outcome.

 General Physics
 ---------------

 The DHS is modelled as a closed loop system and thus at every timestep and for every asset, mass balance should hold.
-The system is modeled with constant temperature and thus constant density and specific heat.
+The system is modelled with constant temperature and thus constant density and specific heat.
 The mass balance is provided as a volumetric flow balance in :eq:`eq:flow_balance`.

 .. math::